kubecost/docs/aws-out-of-cluster.md

 ## Steps 7: Add AWS configuration details in the Kubecost product

-Visit the Kubecost Cost Allocation page to provide region, Athena database, Athena table, and bucket name.
+Visit the Kubecost Settings page to provide service key, bucket name, and Athena information.